-Buying a new or used car can be one of the most expensive purchases we make.
-It is important to take your time in deciding which car to buy and from whom, and not be rushed by anyone who wants your money or your signature on a contract.
-Once you have decided on the car that most fits your needs and budget, shop around for a competitive price, know the car’s history (if used or prior leased), and be prepared to walk away if your questions are not being answered to your satisfaction.
+Buying a car – whether new or used – is one of the biggest purchases we make.
+It is important to take your time in deciding which car to buy and not be pressured by anyone who simply wants your money or your signature on a contract.
+Once you decide on the vehicle that best fits your needs and budget, shop around for the best price, know the vehicle’s history (if used), and be prepared to walk away from the deal if your questions are not being answered.
+Before you buy or lease a vehicle:

 Car Buyer's Bill of Rights

 The Car Buyer's Bill of Rights gives you certain protections when you buy a new or used vehicle from a licensed California dealer:

 - Buyer Disclosures.
 No charges may be added to your contract without full disclosure and your consent.
 Dealers must give you an itemized price list for optional “add-on” items such as service contracts, insurance, anti-theft devices, or other products.

 - Credit Score Disclosures.
 If you are obtaining financing from the dealer, the dealer must provide you with your credit score and a written explanation of how it is used.

 - Limit on Markups.
 When a dealer obtains financing on your behalf, it sometimes adds a hidden markup to increase the interest rate on your loan.
 The law caps the amount of compensation a dealer can receive from the lender.